-Visiting this house is like traveling in a time machine to the 18th century.
+Visiting this house is like travelling in a time machine to the 18th century.
 That is why it is famous as one of the most excellent museums in England.
 The house preserves the faithful reflection of what life was like for the artist and his family.
 Inside, every detail is taken care of to make it the most realistic and shocking experience possible.

 5. Teapots Museum, Kent

 At some point, cafe owner Sue Blazye thought that her collection of teapots would get out of hand - and without further ado, she expanded her tea room into a museum for teapots.
-The Teapot Island is a paradise for tea lovers because the museum is filled to the last centimeter with over 7,600 different teapots.
+The Teapot Island is a paradise for tea lovers because the museum is filled to the last centimetre with over 7,600 different teapots.
 These include real treasures and curiosities, such as teapots in Lady Di or Winston Churchill's design.
 2000 of the teapots are even available for sale, and an online shop is even being planned.
-Teapot Island is located in Maidstone, Kent's capital in south-east England, and costs between £ 2 and £ 3 to enter.
+Teapot Island is located in Maidstone, Kent's capital in south-east England, and it costs between £ 2 and £ 3 to enter.
 And the best part: In the tea room, there is a cream tea, afternoon tea, and high tea as well as various other little things for tea.

 6. Sir John Soane's Museum

-The Sir John Soane Museum is one of the undiscovered gems of London's free museum scene.
+The Sir John Soane's Museum is one of the undiscovered gems of London's free museum scene.
 In its day, the museum was the home and studio of one of the architects most important of the period, a neoclassicist in the UK.
 In addition to knowing a lot about the architecture of the time, the visit allows you to see inside a London house at that time.
 As a final curiosity, you should not miss the basement where you will find one of the most impressive pieces in Soane's collection, the sarcophagus of Seti I, the father of Ramses II, one of the most important pharaohs in the history of Egypt.

 7. Sherlock Holmes Museum

 One of the characters' most famous fiction that "lived" in England's capital is the detective Sherlock Holmes.
-If you are a fan of Sir Arthur Conan Doyle's novels and want to see the fictional house where Sherlock and Dr. Watson solved the most complicated crimes in the city or if you just want to see what a London house would have looked like in the late 19th century, you should not miss this museum located in one of the best-known addresses in the world: 221 b Baker Street.
+If you are a fan of Sir Arthur Conan Doyle's novels and want to see the fictional house where Sherlock and Dr Watson solved the most complicated crimes in the city or if you just want to see what a London house would have looked like in the late 19th century, you should not miss this museum located in one of the best-known addresses in the world: 221 b Baker Street.